-A lot of our readers are flying this holiday season.
-What should be a relaxing time can be fraught with stress.
+A lot of people travel this time of the year.
+Who doesn’t love a good holiday?
+What should be a relaxing or fun time can be fraught with stress.

 Here are our tips to stay sane and zen on those long-haul flights or even short hops, as well as feeling good and refreshed once you land:

 An Indian vegetarian meal on Singapore Airways is always a good choice, or the Raw Meal on Bangkok Airways.